Email forwarding is a quick and easy way to share an email with friends, family and co-workers

-Why do emails break when forwarded?
+Why does an HTML email break when forwarded?

 Here’s an example of a button that breaks when the email is forwarded: